Similar case studies Education & science buildings

-The town of Geislingen organised a competition between architects for the construction of the day nursery in order to increase the number of childcare facilities.
-Initially, the brief laid out a design for a day nursery for three years old children and older, divided into four groups, with a cost not exceeding two million euros in total.
+The town of Geislingen organised a competition among architects for the construction of the nursery in order to increase the number of childcare facilities.
+Initially, the brief laid out a design for a day nursery for children three years old and older, divided into four groups, with a cost not exceeding two million Euros in total.

 ArcelorMittal technical advisory as an answer to special requirements

-To implement this idea within the established budget, the architect consulted industry specialists at Arval from ArcelorMittal, a collaboration that lasted throughout the duration of the project.
+To implement this idea within the established budget, the architect consulted industry specialists from ArcelorMittal Construction, a collaboration that lasted throughout the duration of the project.

-Due to the building geometry, the required loadbearing capacity and the requirements with regard to the structure’s fire performance, the project managers opted for a solution based on sandwich panels.
+Due to the building geometry, the required loadbearing capacity, and the requirements with regard to the structure’s fire performance, the project managers opted for a solution based on sandwich panels.
 Sandwich panels also ensure quick installation and excellent thermal insulation (heat transfer coefficient U <0.18 W/m²K) and weathertightness.
-The original intention of installing the roof surfaces with different-coloured elements resembling a mosaic was rejected for several reasons based on consultations with the specialists from Arval from ArcelorMittal, who contributed their experience in facade and roof construction.
+The original intention of installing the roof surfaces with different-coloured elements resembling a mosaic was rejected for several reasons based on consultations with the specialists from ArcelorMittal Construction, who contributed their experience in facade and roof construction.
 First of all, it would have been too expensive to manufacture these small elements in several colours.
-Second of all, from the point of view of mechanical strength, dividing the metal sheet between the ridge and gutter would have resulted in complicated connections between sheets.
+Second of all, from the point of view of mechanical strength, dividing the metal sheet between the ridge and the gutter would have resulted in complicated connections between sheets.

 The alternative and more cost-effective solution was to use a standard roof structure with continuous sandwich panels onto which the coloured elements are overlaid.
-The sandwich panels (Ondatherm 1001, 120 mm thick, from Arval from ArcelorMittal) were manufactured in only two different shades of green (similar to RAL 6011 and RAL 6005) thus providing some 1000 square metres as a base colour for the aforementioned "field of flowers".
+The sandwich panels (Ondatherm 1001 of 120 mm thickness from ArcelorMittal Construction) were manufactured in only two different shades of green (similar to RAL 6011 and RAL 6005) thus providing some 1000 square metres as a base colour for the aforementioned 'field of flowers'.
 The 635 colour elements mounted on this base were manufactured in 600 x 1000 mm plates, also from ArcelorMittal, which were then individually coated.

-Arval from ArcelorMittal also advised the architect on the detailed design of joints between panels and those created by roof openings, of great importance for the lighting design.
-In addition to the corresponding detailed drawings for executing the design, Arval from ArcelorMittal manufactured and supplied the side rails for the edges of the panels.
+ArcelorMittal Construction also advised the architect on the detailed design of joints between panels and those created by roof openings - of great importance for the lighting design.
+In addition to the corresponding detailed drawings for executing the design, ArcelorMittal Construction manufactured and supplied the side rails for the edges of the panels.
 This service ensured a perfect colour match between the steel side rails and the sandwich panels.

 A similar design was also used for the gutter along the facade, allowing a harmonious transition between the facade and roof.
-For the street façade, the cladding was also supplied by Arval from ArcelorMittal.
+For the street facade, the cladding was also supplied by ArcelorMittal Construction.
 It consists of approximately 180 square metres of Pflaum linear system 300 mm-high cladding panels.
 The facade elements match the Createc roof plates in length and colour.
-The facade is angled at the eaves line, concealing the gutter.
-Thus, the colourful roof elements, which are relatively numerous in this area, visually connect directly to the facade, forming an elegant transition between the two surfaces.
+The facade is angled at the eaves line concealing the gutter.
+Thus, the colourful roof elements, which are relatively numerous in this area, visually connect directly to the facade forming an elegant transition between the two surfaces.

-Supplied by Arval from ArcelorMittal under the name of "K’energy roof", the innovative roofing system offers advantageous energy saving (heat transmission coefficient U less than 0.15 W/m²K), as well as quick and secure mounting.
+Supplied by ArcelorMittal Construction under the name of 'K’energy roof', the innovative roofing system offers advantageous energy saving (heat transmission coefficient U less than 0.15 W/m²K), as well as quick and secure mounting.
 From an architectural viewpoint, it should be emphasised that the system allows for numerous, simply achievable creative solutions for a roof design.

 Klaus von Bock, Architekturbüro von Bock